The Customer Journey Framework: A Guide

 The Customer Empathy Mapping Framework helps organizations understand their customers' emotions and behaviors by mapping out their experience from their perspective.

 A customer journey framework provides the basic setup for efficient customer journey management.
-It helps to align tools and activities and thus makes CX projects more effective and efficient.
+It helps organizations to identify the touchpoints, pain points, and opportunities for improvement.
+Therefore, it helps to align CX projects and make them more effective and efficient.

 And now, what's next?